 2121

-One of the most appealing things about the game of blackjack is the fact that it has one of the lowest house edges - especially when playing with the basic blackjack strategy.
-Here, we will be looking at what the house edge is in blackjack, how it’s determined, how it works - and everything you need to know about blackjack house edge before you get started.
+One of the standout features of the game of blackjack is the fact that it has one of the lowest house edges - especially when adopting a basic blackjack strategy.
+Here, we will be looking at what the house advantage is in blackjack, how it’s determined, how it works - and everything you need to know about blackjack house edge before you get started.

 What Is the House Edge in Blackjack?

 The blackjack house edge percentage represents the casino's actual advantage over blackjack players.
 The number essentially signifies the percentage of a player’s bet that the casino is likely to win on average over a long period of time.
-So, for example, if there is a 5% house edge, then for every £100 you spend, the casino should expect to keep £5 of that and pay out £95 back.
+So, for example, if there is a 5% house edge, then for every £100 you bet, the casino would expect to win £5, statically speaking.
 This gives a rough indication as to what the chances of winning could be, however, this is just an average, and the ultimate outcome is based on chance.

 How Is the House Edge Determined In Blackjack?

-The house edge is a major factor which tells us how profitable the game will be - for the player and the casino.
+The house edge is a major factor which tells us about the advantage the house has.
 However, there are several different factors that can affect the house edge, and that’s why understanding how the blackjack house edge is calculated and what factors affect it is vital.

 How to Calculate the Blackjack House Edge

-If you’re frightened of numbers, then look away now!
-The house edge in blackjack is determined through a complex mathematical process that considers various factors - including the rules of that specific game and the decisions and bets you make.
+The actual house edge in blackjack is determined through a complex mathematical process that considers various factors - including the rules of that specific game and the decisions and bets you make.
 But, for the sake of simplicity, let’s take a look at an overview of how it is calculated:

 The Basic Rules: You first need to look at the basic rules of the game you are playing - such as the number of decks used, whether the dealer has to hit or stand on a soft 17 and whether you are allowed to double down or split your hand etc.